 Georgia Power will inspect the CCR landfill at intervals not exceeding seven (7) days.
-The 7day inspections will be made by a Qualified Person and include observation and documentation of any appearance of actual or potential structural weakness and other conditions which are disrupting or have the potential to disrupt the operation or safety of the landfill.
+The 7-day inspections will be made by a Qualified Person who is familiar with the landfill and include observation and documentation of any appearance of actual or potential structural weakness and other conditions which are disrupting or have the potential to disrupt the operation or safety of the landfill.